lxtGH/GALD-DGCNet/README.md

+# City-seg

+We will all release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet.
+All the codes are still in refactoring process.

 # GALD-Net
 We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according to the local information around the position.
 GALD net achieves **top performance** on Cityscapes dataset.
 Both source code and models will be available soon.